 What to expect from the new Apple TV 2015

 We've been talking about the possibility of a new Apple TV for a long time now.
 The last time Apple updated the Apple TV was way back in January 2013, and even that was just a minor update.
-Therefore, speculation about a fourth-generation Apple TV is mounting fast, and it's certainly possible that Apple is gearing up to launch a new Apple TV this year.
+Therefore, speculation about a fourth-generation Apple TV is mounting fast, and it's certainly possible that Apple is gearing up to launch a new Apple TV this year, maybe even next month.

 In this article, we're bringing you a preview of the Apple TV based on the rumours, speculation and evidence we've seen.
-It should give you an idea of what to expect from the new Apple TV, and help you decide whether to wait for Apple to launch it or opt for the current Apple TV, or one of the Apple TV's alternatives.
+It should give you an idea of what to expect from the new Apple TV, and help you decide whether to wait for Apple to launch it or opt for the current Apple TV, or one of the alternatives to the Apple TV.

-Plus, find out what's instore for next year: Apple rumours and predictions for 2015
+Plus, find out what's in store for the rest of the year: Apple rumours and predictions for 2015

 Apple is bound to know that its customers are getting pretty impatient when it comes to the Apple TV.
-With more than a year since its last minor up date and more than two years since a significant update, it's starting to get rather frustrating.
+With more than a two years since its last minor up date and more than three years since a significant update, it's starting to get rather frustrating.

 We don't expect the design of the Apple TV to change much from the current model, but there are some theories that it might look more like the Roku Streaming Stick or the Google Chromecast, which both come in a stick-like form that plugs into the television.